xubiod/gml-scripts/README.md

 Want to add something?
 First, [go here.](http://www.gmlscripts.com/script/index) I don't want to add anything from gmlscripts.com (If I add anything that is on the site, it's probably a coincidence.
 I don't check there often.)
 If it's not there, yet you want to add a script, [create a pull request!](https://github.com/xubiod/gml-scripts/pulls)

 These are scripts for use in GameMaker: Studio 1.4.x and GameMaker Studio 2.x.
-These scripts were made in GM: S 1.4.x, and is formatted for GM: S 1.4.x.
+These scripts were made in GM:S 1.4.x, and is formatted for GM:S 1.4.x.
 The scripts work in GMS 2.x, yet some backwards compatibility is needed.

 *Total amount of scripts*: **_41_**